AmpersandTarski/Ampersand/docs/reference-material/terms.md

 ##### Natural language templates

 There is a pattern to this.
 A computer can generate a literal translation from the formula to natural language.
 However, that translation looks clumsy, verbose and elaborate.
 It is up to you to turn that in normal language.
-For examples [click here](https://ampersandtarski.gitbook.io/documentation/~/drafts/-LKR7o8ALsxT8aQfWugs/primary/ampersands-own-language/semantics-visualized/semantics-visualized).
 The systematic translation is given in the following table:

 | Formally            | Natural language template |
 | ------------------- | ------------------------- |